nikfrank/learn-tahini-mastermind/docs/instructions.md

 This is the easiest way to develop the game (because it is pure behaviour) - later we'll replace this with an impure code generator (random is a form of impurity)

+A very important thing to learn here is fromJS :: which is a frunctino we import from the 'immutable' npm module (courtesy facebook).

+- normal Plain Ol Javascript Objects (POJOs) are "mutable", ie we can change them whenever we want.
+This is great, because we're free to do anything, but it's not great, because it makes it hard to know when things change.

+- [immutableJS](https://facebook.github.io/immutable-js/docs/#/) lets us make objects that cant change.
+When we want to change something, we'll make an entirely new object to replace it with.
+This is the way of "pure functional programming", as pposed to "side effect programming".

+- fromJS is a function, which takes a mutable POJO, and returns to us an immutable version thereof.
+Calling it looks like ```const immutableObject = fromJS( { key: 'value' }  );```

 ## branch